What Is The Best Asset for Retirement Investment?

 One of the most simple methods is ’75 – 85′, which believes that if you want to live comfortably during retirement, you need to have between 75% and 85% of your salary per year.

-There’s many different ways of working out your retirement number, so find one that works for you and adopt that into your long-term planning.
+There are many different ways of working out your retirement number, so find one that works for you and adopt that into your long-term planning.

 Funding Your Retirement Investment

-While this will be a less problem if you’re investing early, some retirees may need to shop around for buy-to-let mortgage products aimed more at older borrowers.
+While this will be a less significant problem if you’re investing early, some retirees may need to shop around for buy-to-let mortgage products aimed more at older borrowers.

-That said, retired property investors may look to use the 25% tax free lump sum that can be released from their pension to part or fully-fund their property investment.
-If this is an avenue you’re considering, it’s very important to seek professional advice on how best to structure the investment in the most tax efficient way.
+That said, retired property investors may look to use the 25% tax-free lump sum that can be released from their pension to part or fully fund their property investment.
+If this is an avenue you’re considering, it’s very important to seek professional advice on how best to structure the investment in the most tax-efficient way.

 In any case, ensuring that you’re budgeting correctly is vital.
 This is where using a budget calculator can be useful in building a long-term strategy and give you ideas of what you need to save to achieve.

-What Tax Considerations Should I Be Aware Of?
+Read the ArticleWhat Tax Considerations Should I Be Aware Of?

 Depending on other income streams an investor may have, any profits made on renting out property will be taxed at the appropriate rate.
 If the property is sold, the profit would be subject to capital gains tax.

 What is retirement property in the UK?
-Plus Icon

 Retirement property can mean many things – it can be a property bought for the sole purpose of living in it throughout retirement, or in terms of investment, it can be a buy-to-let property that is used to fund a retirement.